rumpkernel/rumprun-packages/erlang/README.md

 Instructions
 ============

+> The Erlang build is tested with openssl but the default ssl in
+> rumprun-packages is libressl.
+In order to change the default edit
+> ../config.mk and set RUMPRUN_SSL to openssl.

 Run this `make` from a user account, *not the root account*.
 At the end of the installation, the Makefile will build two variants of the build.
 One is required for a host, so that the erlang code can be compiled on this